PAROXYSMAL NOCTURNAL HEMOGLOBINURIA (PNH)

 The most common symptoms of PNH are back pain, abdominal pain, dark urine, easy bruising or bleeding, headache, blood clot and shortness of breath.

-There are so many drugs like steroids which can help to slow the destruction of red blood cells by suppressing the immune system, blood transfusion may be required and supplemental of iron and folic acid should be provided, blood thinners is also needed to avoid blood clots.
+There are so many drugs like steroids that can help to slow the destruction of red blood cells by suppressing the immune system, a blood transfusion may be required and supplemental iron and folic acid should be provided, blood thinners is also needed to avoid blood clots.

-Soliris is a drug which is used in the treatment of PNH.
+Soliris is a drug that is used in the treatment of PNH.

-- This is a life threatening disease and most people survive up to 10 years after diagnosis and death happens because of complications, the complications are aplastic anemia, blood clots, death, Hemolytic anemia, Myelodysplastic, iron deficiency anemia and acute myelogenous leukemia.
+- This is a life-threatening disease and most people survive up to 10 years after diagnosis and death happen because of complications, the complications are aplastic anemia, blood clots, death, Hemolytic anemia, Myelodysplastic, iron deficiency anemia and acute myelogenous leukemia.